dataweb2/introduction_to_migration/README.md

 For the `json_countries` migration we we created an extra taxonomy vocabulary `countries`.
 No extra fields are required there.

-## A no-code PHP session
+## A no-PHP-code session

-I did not write any rule of PHP code for this session.
+In this session we do not write any PHP code.
 All was done via YAML config files that were added to the `config/sync` folder (by default that one exists in the `sites/default/files` folder) and imported in the Drupal data via `drush cim` (config import).

 We only use the plugins that are in Drupal core and available via the contributed module `migrate_plus`.